michellexbui/michelle-and-richard/content/policy.md

 ### Are children allowed?

 Yes!
 Your kids are welcome if you'd like them to attend any festivities.

+### Can I take photos? / Where should I send my photos?

+Yes please!
+We will set up an app / drive link to send any pictures or videos you took on the side.

 ### What is your registry / gift list?